thyagolrodrigues/Teste/README.md

 # Conclusion

 By doing the steps above, it was possible to get the answers to all the questions set at the beginning of this project.
-As of 19-May-2022, the total number of cases worldwide was 523M, and the total number of deaths 6M, making the mortality of covid 1.19%, which is lower than I particulaty thought.
+As of 19-May-2022, the total number of cases worldwide was 523M, and the total number of deaths 6M, making the mortality of covid 1.19%, which is lower than I particularly thought.
 Also, 6.64% of the population got covid.
-And currently 4.7 billion have been fully vaccinated, which is almost 60% of the population.
-It is also possible to see that the mortality has been decresing considerably since the beginning of the pandemic.
+And currently, 4.7 billion have been fully vaccinated, which is almost 60% of the population.
+It is also possible to see that mortality has been decreasing considerably since the beginning of the pandemic.

-The country that had the most quantity of cases is United States, followed by India and Brazil.
+The country that had the most quantity of cases is the United States, followed by India and Brazil.
 These 3 are also the countries that had the most quantity of deaths.
-However, they are far away from being the countries with the highest mortality, whose top 3 has two countries which population fully vaccinated is below 8% (Sudan) and 1% percent (Yemen) - the third country is Peru, but it has 81.24% of its population vaccinated.
-The country that had the highest percentage of infection was Feroe slands (70%), followed by Andorra (55%) and Gilbratar (54%).
+However, they are far away from being the countries with the highest mortality, whose top 3 has two countries in which the population fully vaccinated is below 8% (Sudan) and 1% percent (Yemen) - the third country is Peru, but it has 81.24% of its population vaccinated.
+The country that had the highest percentage of infection was Feroe Islands (70%), followed by Andorra (55%) and Gibraltar (54%).

-Regarding continents, Europe had the highest number of cases, deaths, and percentage of population infected.
+Regarding continents, Europe had the highest number of cases, deaths, and percentage of the population infected.
 Whereas South America had the highest mortality, with 2.23%, and Oceania the lowest, with 0.14%.
-South America is also the continent that now has highest percentage of population vaccinated (75%).
-And when it comes to population fully vaccinated, all the continents seem to be on a similar pace (Asia (69%), Europe (66%), North America (64%), Oceania(63%)), except for Africa, which has only 17% of its population vaccinated, but for some reason had the lowest population infected, with 0.86%.
+South America is also the continent that now has the highest percentage of the population vaccinated (75%).
+And when it comes to the population fully vaccinated, all the continents seem to be on a similar pace (Asia (69%), Europe (66%), North America (64%), Oceania(63%)), except for Africa, which has only 17% of its population vaccinated, but for some reason had the lowest population infected, with 0.86%.

-With the the questions that I proposed to answer, above is a few facts that I could take throughout this project.
+With the questions that I proposed to answer, above are a few facts that I could take throughout this project.
 This project was really interesting and my idea is to make it again in January/2023, but in an automated way through some API, so I can have the numbers up to date daily.
-In this next COVID project I will also go in more depth and make analysis of other indicators.
+In this next COVID project, I will also go in more depth and make the analysis of other indicators.